bjoernricks/work-shop-wednesday/src/python/asyncio/step12/index.md

 ```
 ````

-The `Task` is extended to run a coroutine that is actually being blocked by some external *event*.
-This is indicated by yielding a `Future`.
-If a `Future` is yielded the `Tasks` registers a wake up callback at the `Future`.
-If the `Future` is done the `Task` is scheduled again via the `Loop`.
-This allows for the Task to *sleep* for one or more scheduler ticks/steps until some *event* has occurred.
+The `Task` is extended to run a coroutine that is actually being *blocked* by some external *event*.
+The coroutine indicates this by yielding a `Future`.
+If a `Future` is yielded the `Tasks` registers a wake up callback at this `Future`.
+The `Task` is suspended now (it isn't scheduled in the loop anymore).
+If the `Future` is done the `Task` is notified and scheduled again via the `Loop`.
+This allows the Task to *sleep* for one or more scheduler ticks/steps until some *event* has occurred.

 ```{literalinclude} step12.py
 :language: python